pietrodileo/howlong/README.md

 npm run smoke:analytics
 ```

-`build` type-checks and bundles the frontend.
-The smoke scripts cover contingency, Gantt dates, and Analytics projections.
+`npm run build` checks the frontend types and bundles the app.
+The smoke scripts exercise contingency, Gantt dates, and Analytics projections so you can catch regressions in those areas.

 ## Release builds

+This section is for maintainers who want to build installers or publish a release.
+Most users can skip it and use the Download section.
 Build outputs go to `src-tauri/target/release/bundle/`.
-Build on the target OS, such as Windows for Windows installers.
+Build on the target OS.
+For example, build Windows installers on Windows.

 | Platform | Pre-release script                      | Official release script             |
 | -------- | --------------------------------------- | ------------------------------------ |